cpsoneghett/jumia-challenge/README.md

 ```
  > mvn spring-boot:run
 ```

 - To see the page, you can just access the page [http://localhost:8080/customer.xhtml](http://localhost:8080/customer.xhtml).

-1. With Docker:
+2- With Docker:

-For running this way, you must have Docker installed.
+For running this way, you must have Docker installed and you must build the project with `mvn clean package`.

 - First of all, the following command is used to build the docker image (attention: must include . at the end)